Triangle Regional Model Information

 As the model iterates through steps 3 and 4, trip distribution is re-calculated using congested traffic speeds.
 This re-calculation calibrates the model to more accurately represent increased travel times and alternative routing, leading to more consistent and realistic results.

 Step 3: Mode choice

 Mode choice estimates the travel mode used for each trip, such as personal vehicle, carpool, or public transit.
 For each trip, the probability of the user selecting each mode type is estimated using assumptions about the type of trip, the traveler, and the relative availability of each mode.
 Factors in these assumptions include: travel time, cost, accessibility, automobile ownership, and group travel incentives (such as carpool lanes).

 The mode choice model uses a nested logit form, which portrays the various travel markets more accurately.
 The model is nested based on travel modes, as shown in the figure below.
 The TRMv6 mode choice model is composed of nineteen nested logit models, one for each combination of trip purpose and time of day (peak and off-peak).

 The fourth and final step of the TRM is determining what route is taken for each trip.
 The first step of trip assignment is building least – cost paths between all zone pairs in the Triangle.
 There are 2857 TAZs in the Triangle, resulting in 8.2 million least – cost paths.
 Next, depending on the travel mode, trips are assigned to either the highway network or the transit network.

-For highway path building and trip assignment, the effects of congestion are considered using capacity and congestion metrics that differ per road segment.
-Once a predefined number of trips have started on a road, causing congestion, the model re-evaluates the travel times between TAZs, and re-assigns trips as necessary to establish an equilibrium of transit (see the Four – Step Regional Forecasting Model graphic).
+For highway path building and trip assignment, the effects of congestion are considered in a feedback process that uses road capacity and speed to re-assign trips as necessary to establish an equilibrium (see the Four – Step Regional Forecasting Model graphic).